Yankee Doodle: Full version

 The full version of the song as it is known today:

 Tune

-The tune shares with "Jack and Jill" and English language nursery rhyme "Lucy Locket".
-It also inspires the theme tune for the children's television series, Barney & the Backyard Gang, Barney & Friends, and the 1960s US cartoon series Roger Ramjet.
+The tune shares with the English language nursery rhymes "Simple Simon", "Jack and Jill", and "Lucy Locket", as well as the Japanese dōyō "Alps Ichiman Jaku".
+It also inspired the theme tune for the children's television series, Barney & the Backyard Gang, Barney & Friends, and the 1960s US cartoon series Roger Ramjet.
 Danish band Toy-Box sampled the tune in their song "E.T".

 Notable renditions

-During the aftermath of the Siege of Yorktown, the surrendering British soldiers looked only at the French soldiers present, refusing to pay the American soldiers any heed.
-The Marquis de Lafayette was outraged and ordered his band to play "Yankee Doodle" in response to taunt the British.
-Upon doing so, the British soldiers at last looked upon the Americans.
+The American state broadcaster Voice of America (VOA) uses the tune of Yankee Doodle as their interval signal.
+There is uncertainty over the origin of the VOA's decision to use the tune.
+In his 1990 memoir Being Red, Howard Fast claimed that while working as the VOA's chief news writer and news director in 1943, he selected "as a joke" Yankee Doodle for the broadcaster's interval signal.